Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: The Brazil's Bolsa Fam ilia RD Design as Local Unconfounded Experiment

-The first assumption is a \textit{local overlap} assumption: it requires that there exists at least a subpopulation around the threshold comprising families for which an overlap assumption holds, namely, families who have a probability of having a value of monthly per capita income falling on both sides of the threshold sufficiently faraway from both zero and one.
+The first assumption is a \textit{local overlap} assumption: it requires that there exists a subpopulation comprising eligible and ineligible families for which an overlap assumption holds, namely, families that have a non-zero conditional probability given the covariates of having a value of $S$ falling on both sides of the threshold.
 Formally, \begin{assumption} \textbf{(Local Overlap)}.
-There exists a subset of units, $\Uset \subseteq \mathcal{U}$, such that for each $i \in \Uset$, $\Pr(S_i \leq s_0) > \epsilon$ and $\Pr(S_i > s_0) > \epsilon$ for some sufficiently large $\epsilon >0$ \end{assumption} Assumption \ref{ass:loverlap} implies that families belonging to a subpopulation $\Uset$ have a non-zero marginal probability of being eligible to receive Bolsa Fam\'ilia benefits: $0<\Pr(Z_i =1 )<1$ for all $i \in \Uset$.
-Assumption \ref{ass:loverlap} is a \textit{local} overlap assumption in the sense that it only applies to a subpopulation $\Uset$.
+There exists a subset of units, $\Uset \subseteq \mathcal{U}$, such that for each $i \in \Uset$, $0<\Pr(S_i \leq s_0 \mid \bX_i) < 1$, and thus, also $0<\Pr(S_i > s_0 \mid \bX_i)<1$. \end{assumption} Assumption \ref{ass:loverlap} implies that eligible (or ineligible) families in $\Uset$ with an observed value of the monthly per capita household income below (or above) the threshold, given their observed characteristics $\bX_i$, may have been observed with a possibly different value of the monthly per capita household income making them ineligible (or eligible) for the BF program.
+We can hypothesize that this local assumption is more likely to hold for families with an observed $S$ close to the threshold.
+However, as we will see in the analysis, this can also be true for those whose monthly per capita household income was observed relatively far from the threshold.